UCLSNS/SNS/README.md

 3. client_detect.py
 AIM: Utilizing the Tkinter library in Python, this code creates a client application for weather and stock prediction chatbot

+4. preprocessing_data.py
+AIM: Data preprocessing for data extracted from API, particularly handling missing values and outliers, using linear regression.
+It includes functions to detect outliers using Z-score, handle outliers using linear regression, handle missing values using linear regression, and perform overall data preprocessing for specified columns in a pandas frame.

 Some limitations for stock prediction:
 1. the number of types (daily/hourly) >1
 2. no enter prediction time